VirgilSecurity/virgil-messenger-qt/README.md

 ## License

-This demo and Virgil IoTKIT is released under the [3-clause BSD License](LICENSE).
+This demo and Virgil IoTKIT are released under the [3-clause BSD License](LICENSE).

 <div id='support'/>